Senator Fuschillo Attends Autism WALK at Jones Beach

-Photo caption: Senator Fuschillo thanks the over 25,000 walkers at the annual “Long Island Walk Now For Autism” at Jones Beach for helping to raise funds for autism research.
-Senator Fuschillo also called on New York State to enact an autism insurance reform law to ensure that children with autism receive coverage for their treatment costs.
+Photo caption: Senator Fuschillo says “thank you” to the over 29,000 walkers at the annual “Long Island Walk Now For Autism” at Jones Beach who raised funds for autism research.
+Senator Fuschillo also urged them to call Governor Paterson and tell him to sign autism insurance reform legislation.

-State Senator Charles J. Fuschillo, Jr. (8th Senate District) recently attended Autism Speaks’ annual “Long Island Walk Now For Autism” at Jones Beach State Park, where over 25,000 people walked to raise money for research that aims to find a cure for autism spectrum disorders.
+State Senator Charles J. Fuschillo, Jr. (R-Merrick) recently attended Autism Speaks’ annual “Long Island Walk Now for Autism” at Jones Beach State Park, where over 29,000 people walked to raise money for research that aims to find a cure for autism spectrum disorders.

 Senator Fuschillo thanked the walkers for their efforts and congratulated Merrick resident Michael Giangregorio, who served as Chairman of the Walk, on putting together a successful event.